Films about music

 Sudanese civilians facing government bombing campaigns celebrate their heritage through music, finding hope and a common identity.
 Winner, Grolsch People's Choice Documentary Award, 2014 Toronto International Film Festival.

 This is the story of a man and his records.
 Paul Mawhinney has amassed what has become the world's largest record collection.
-(7 minutes)

-Encore Broadcast: August 4, 2009
+Encore Broadcast: Aug.
+4, 2009

 Fresh on the heels of his Folsom Prison album, Cash revealed the dark intensity and raw talent that made him a country music star and cultural icon.
-(90 minutes)

-Premiere Date: June 27, 2007
+PBS Premiere: June 27, 2007

 Traumatized by physical injuries and brutal losses in Sierra Leone's civil war, a group of refugees fight back with the only means they have — music.

-Premiere Date: July 13, 1999
+PBS Premiere: July 13, 1999

 Tejana singer Selena was on the brink of blockbuster crossover fame when her murder at age 23 catapulted her into mainstream celebrity.
 Filmmaker Lourdes Portillo gazes beyond the tabloids and points a sensitive lens on the cultural sensation that emerged around Selena's life and death.
-(54 minutes)

-Premiere Date: June 25, 1991
+PBS Premiere: June 25, 1991

 "Plena" is in Puerto Rico what the blues are in the U.S.: a musical expression abounding with romance, daily news and personal sagas.
 As the Puerto Rican community grows on the mainland, the infectious rhythms of Puerto Rico's most original contribution to Caribbean urban music are celebrated with gusto.

-Premiere Date: July 10, 1990
+PBS Premiere: July 10, 1990